kharchenkolab/conos/README.md

 ```
 docker build -t conos .
 ```
-This will create a "conos" docker image on your system (be patient, as the build takes approximately 30-50 minutes or so).
+This will create a "conos" docker image on your system (please be patient, as the build takes approximately 30-50 minutes).
 You can then run it using the following command:
 ```
 docker run -d -p 8787:8787 -e PASSWORD=pass --name conos -it conos